 Essentially, ask the same statistical question several slightly different ways, and see if the estimates are close to each other...

-On the next two slides are five different ways of estimating the deceleration and jerk parameters...
+There are at least five different "natural" ways of estimating the deceleration and jerk parameters...

-Perform least squares fits to the following five polynomials, all slightly different...
+Perform least squares fits to the five models, all slightly different...

 Then extract five (slightly?) different estimates of the deceleration and jerk parameters...